SysManSquad/sysmansquadblogdev/content/posts/2021-08-30-installing-the-configuration-manager-client-during-autopilot.md

 ---
 ## Hey siri, write a blog post for me.

-Deploying the Configuration manager client is usually pretty simple. the procedure is <a href="https://docs.microsoft.com/en-us/mem/configmgr/core/clients/deploy/plan/client-installation-methods" target="_blank" rel="noreferrer noopener">well documented</a>.
+Deploying the Configuration manager client is usually pretty simple. the procedure is [well documented](https://docs.microsoft.com/en-us/mem/configmgr/core/clients/deploy/plan/client-installation-methods).

 However there are issues if you plan on installing the CM client during Autopilot using the officially suggested methods

-Mixing LOB and win32 applications <a href="https://docs.microsoft.com/en-us/mem/intune/apps/lob-apps-windows" target="_blank" rel="noreferrer noopener">will result in autopilot breaking</a>, so you should use win32 apps exclusively, which somewhat contradicts the official way of installing the CM client with intune.
+Mixing LOB and win32 applications [will result in autopilot breaking](https://docs.microsoft.com/en-us/mem/intune/apps/lob-apps-windows), so you should use win32 apps exclusively, which somewhat contradicts the official way of installing the CM client with intune.

 Installing the Configuration manager client during the middle of autopilot will break autopilot, as the Configuration manager client essentially becomes the management authority the moment it becomes active, causing intune to have no idea how to proceeed.